yungSoftware/roblox-2016-source-code/README.md

 ---

 ## 🪨 Features / Additions
-- Added a lot of new features, we're continuing to improve it!
+- Numerous new features have been added and we're still improving!
-- Fixed issues that breaks the compilation to make every project works like intended.
+- Compilation-breaking issues have been fixed to ensure all projects work as intended.
-- Cleaned up the whole source to make things easier and not complicated.
+- The entire source has been cleaned up for clarity and ease of use.
-- Changed Splash Screen and Copyright Date(s) just for the sake of it.
+- Splash Screen and Copyright Dates updated.
-- Reverse Engineered some C# libraries and executables using **[ILSpy](/Tools/ILSpy)** to make their source accessible.
+- Reverse-engineered several C# libraries and executables using **[ILSpy](https://github.com/icsharpcode/ILSpy/releases)** to make the source accessible.
-- Introducing You **[Rocknet](https://github.com/P0L3NARUBA/Rocknet/tree/main)!** A server made for this particular source.
+- Introducing **[Rocknet](https://github.com/P0L3NARUBA/Rocknet/tree/main)** — a server built specifically for this source.

 ## 📚 Libraries Used
 - [Boost](/Contribs/boost_1_56_0) = 1.56.0